 29 October 1588: the Hungarian warriors ambush Kékkő castle

-Having taken Kékkő, the Turks were able to send raiding parties in the area that lay towards the precious Mining towns’ District.
-They threatened to cut the connection between the wealthy mining towns and the rest of Upper Hungary.
-You can read more about the Mining Towns that used to produce one-fourth of silver circulating in Europe:
+After taking Kékkő, the Turks were able to send raiding parties into the area around the valuable mining towns.
+They threatened to cut the link between the rich mining towns and the rest of Upper Hungary.
+You can read more about the Mining Town District, which once produced a quarter of the silver in circulation in Europe:

-The Christians tried to approach Kékkő castle very cautiously and they ambushed the outer town of Kékkő after midnight.
-They could surprise the defenders and kill most of the guards.
+The Christians tried to approach Kékkő Castle very cautiously and after midnight they ambushed the outskirts of Kékkő.
+They surprised the defenders and killed most of the guards.
 They took the outer castle and chased the surviving Turks into the citadel.
-They also tried to take this but the walls were strong and there were too many Ottoman soldiers inside.
-As the Truce banned them to apply artillery, they didn’t besiege it.
-Rather, they took away every moveable item from the outer castle, including many horses and Turkish flags, then set the buildings on fire.
-Only a stone tower remained intact because some Turkish soldiers took themselves in and defended it.
+They tried to take it too, but the walls were strong and there were too many Ottoman soldiers inside.

-The whole action lasted for 15 hours.
-The attackers were fighting bravely and only a few of them got lightly wounded.
-Captain Sibrik Gáspár was injured, too.
-They had a few casualties, though: six German and Hajdú soldiers, and six-seven Hungarians died.
-You can read more about the history of Kékkő castle here:
+The whole action lasted 15 hours.
+The attackers fought bravely and only a few of them were lightly wounded.
+Captain Sibrik Gáspár was also injured.
+However, they suffered some casualties: six German and Hajdú soldiers and six to seven Hungarians You can read more about the history of Kékkő Castle here:

-Shortly after this, they marched to Korpona castle.
-We know that the army was not dissolved on 3 November because they were monitoring the Ottomans’ moves whose army was coming to Balassagyarmat and deployed behind the Ipoly river.
-The Christians wanted to attack them and then, go on to take Szécsény, Nógrád, or Párkány castles but the flooding river was hindering them.
+Shortly afterward, they marched to Korpona Castle.
+We know that the army was not disbanded on 3 November because they were watching the movements of the Ottomans, whose army was coming to Balassagyarmat and was stationed behind the Ipoly River.
+The Christians wanted to attack them and then take the castles of Szécsény, Nógrád, or Párkány, but the flooded river hindered them.

-The commanders pleaded to Archduke Ernst (Ernő) to issue an order to Nádasdy Ferenc, Batthyány Boldizsár, and Zrínyi György to summon their troops in the Trans-Danubian Region.
-The Archduke assured them that he had done so already.
+The commanders asked Archduke Ernst (Ernő) to give an order to Nádasdy Ferenc, Batthyány Boldizsár, and Zrínyi György to gather their troops in the Trans-Danubian region.
+The archduke assured them that he had already done so.

-At the same time, the warriors of Győr castle set out to take Gesztes castle, led by Vice-Captain Gregoróczy Vince.
-They successfully took the small fort in the first days of November.
-Gesztes castle was an important post because it was an excellent gathering place for raids against the Turks, and a meeting point on the way home.
+At the same time, the warriors of the Győr castle, led by the vice-captain Gregoróczy Vince, set out to capture the Gesztes castle.
+They managed to take the small fortress in the first days of November.
+Gesztes Castle was an important post because it was an excellent assembly point for raids against the Turks and a meeting point on the way home.
 Here is more about the history of this small castle:

-We do not know about more fighting in this area after this time because Chief-Captain Pálffy was already in Komárom on 19 November.
-On the other hand, the “small war” was raging in the Trans-Danubian Region: the Turks were summoning their forces to Vác, Buda, Fehérvár, and Esztergom.
-Their goal was to retake the small but important Gesztes castle.
+We do not know of any further fighting in this area after this date, as Captain Pálffy was already in Komárom on 19 November.
+Meanwhile, in the Trans-Danubian region, the ‘small war’ was raging: the Turks were massing their forces in Vác, Buda, Fehérvár, and Esztergom.
+They aimed to recapture the small but important castle of Gesztes.

-Finally, Gesztes had to be given back to the Turks but Captain Gregoróczy and Pálffy had it demolished before that.
-Winter was coming and there were no more conflicts for the time being.
-Yet, the wind of the Long War was getting closer.
-You can read more about the 15-Year-War aka long War (1591/92-1606) as I have a series of 39 posts about it:
+Eventually, Gesztes had to be surrendered to the Turks, but not before Captain Gregoróczy and Pálffy had it destroyed.
+Winter came and there were no more conflicts for the time being.
+But the winds of the Long War were getting closer.
+You can read more about the 15 Years’ War aka the Long War (1591/92-1606) as I have a series of 39 posts about it: